 - Program participants’ utilization of diversity programs to create counterspaces

 In the past, we have also studied the climate for graduate students, student retention and progress, mentoring, social and ethical implications of nanotechnology, and the workforce issues in nanoscience and nanotechnology.
-CWD also seeks to identify factors that contribute to the recruitment, retention and advancement of students, faculty, and researchers in STEM fields.
+CERSE also seeks to identify factors that contribute to the recruitment, retention and advancement of students, faculty, and researchers in STEM fields.